-The right pressure washer can significantly reduce cleaning time in your restaurant, helping it run much more efficiently.
+The right pressure washer can significantly reduce cleaning time in your restaurant, increasing efficiency and speeding up production.

 With all the different models and options currently available, it's easy to get lost in a sea of choices.